compare

 A.

-The STARS program placement schools can be in regional and rural or low socioeconomic schools in Victoria that will be selected by Swinburne, with pre-service teachers matched to schools.
+The STARS program placement schools can be in regional and rural or low socio-economic schools in Victoria that will be selected by Swinburne, with pre-service teachers matched to schools.

 A.

-During the year the program runs (mid-year 2022 to mid-year 2023), you must undertake both remaining placements (or the one remaining), in your course during this time.
+During the year the program runs (mid-year 2025 to mid-year 2026), you must undertake both remaining placements (or the one remaining), in your course during this time.

 A.

 This program will run alongside your current units of study.
 You will be enrolled into a STARS program unit.
 The unit is at no cost to you.
 Introductions to the STARS program are planned to commence in late May/early June.
 The STARS unit will commence from June.
 There are five modules of additional study and activities supported by academic teacher mentors.
-Engagement with the modules will be periodic, and is planned to occur between June to October 2022.
+Engagement with the modules will be periodic, and is planned to occur between June to October 2025.
 The workload per module is anticipated to be approximately 10 hours over two to three weeks for each module.
 More specific details will be provided to successful applicants.

 A.